just-kiss-it/u_will/blog/_posts/2020-01-19-this-article-was-written-entirely-by-ai.md

 - And just ***WHO*** is meant by the term *'we'*???

-> "For I am divided for love's sake, for the chance of union."
+> {% include green.html %} "For I am divided for love's sake, for the chance of union."